 This Xmas story is extremely useful for every aspect of our life but especially for job search.
 Never be desperate by rejection.
 It’s commonplace for every job seeker.
 Pull yourself together and keep on fighting for your better place.

 A Christmas Carol

-Ebenezer Scrooge is a reflection of angry, unsatisfied and selfish snob who treats everyone either colleagues or friends and family disrespectfully.
+Ebenezer Scrooge is a reflection of an angry, unsatisfied, and selfish snob who treats everyone either colleagues or friends and family disrespectfully.

-However, in a business word everyone should learn to treat others with respect and kindness.
+However, in the business world, everyone should learn to treat others with respect and kindness.
 Rude and perky people aren’t popular and don’t inspire confidence.
 Therefore, try to be kind and respect the opinion of your colleagues and partners.
 Don’t ignore their ideas and thoughts and listen to them.
 Only this way you can build strong relationships.

 It’s A Wonderful Life

-Classical movies have much more to say that it seems on the surface.
-It’s A Wonderful Life tells about a man, who imagines world that acts without him.
-He underestimates himself, but is very wrong.
+Classical movies have much more to say than it seems on the surface.
+It’s A Wonderful Life tells about a man, who imagines a world that acts without him.
+He underestimates himself but is very wrong.

 The Santa Clause

 This fantasy Xmas family holiday comedy tells a ridiculous situation when Scott Calvin finds a business card that belonged to Santa Clause.
 It tells that someone, who finds this card, to put it on the suit.
 However, he doesn’t read another side, which tells that someone, who takes a card, becomes a new Santa.